KarmaYama/cleansh/SECURITY.md

 **How to Report a Vulnerability:**

 1.  **Direct Email:** Please report vulnerabilities by sending an email to `cleansshh@gmail.com`
-2.  **Encryption (Optional but Recommended):** For sensitive disclosures, you may request our PGP key in your initial email for encrypted communication.
+2.  **Encryption (Optional but Recommended):** For sensitive disclosures, we strongly recommend encrypting your report.
+Our PGP public key is available on common key servers (e.g., `keys.openpgp.org`, `pgp.mit.edu`) by searching for `cleansshh@gmail.com`.
 3.  **Provide Details:** In your report, please include as much detail as possible:
     * A clear and concise description of the vulnerability.
     * Steps to reproduce the vulnerability.